311Volt/axxegro/README.md

-I should begin by pointing out that integration with a working Allegro project without the help of a build system is trivial, as axxegro is plain ISO C++17 and does not depend on any other third-party libraries.
+I should begin by pointing out that integration with a working Allegro project without the help of a build system is trivial, as axxegro is plain ISO C++17 and does not depend on any other third-party libraries (except for the header-only tcb::span, which is included and will be removed once axxegro moves to C++20).

 This approach is recommended, as build system work is VERY work-in-progress.

 To build with CMake, use:
 ```bash